 Bradford Page (MBA’08)

-Bradford Page is the head of environmental and industrial services investment banking at William Blair & Co. in Chicago.
+Bradford Page is the Managing Director of Global Investment Banking at Baird in Chicago.
 Brad has spent 14 years in investment banking advising both public and private companies on mergers and acquisitions, divestitures, spin-outs, strategic alternatives, and debt and equity financings.
 Page received his MBA from Georgetown University and B.A. in economics from Denison University.
 He is on the executive committee of the Auxiliary Board of the Shedd Aquarium, the board of the Ethan Lindberg Foundation, and active in the Chicago Council on Global Affairs.
 Page lives with his wife and three children in Winnetka, Illinois.

 Preston Parker (EMBA’09)

 Preston Parker is a seasoned leader and engagement partner with more than 20 years of experience leading large-scale engagements in transaction advisory, restructuring, strategy, and operations consulting.
 His experience includes integration, buy- and sell-side, operational carve-out transactions, tax-free spins, bankruptcy, GAAP to IFRS transitions, Sarbanes-Oxley Act (SOX) compliance, shared services implementation, and enterprise software implementations.
 Also, he sits on the firm’s Global Center of Excellence for Integration and Separation, which coordinates the firm’s activities on cross-border deals.
 Parker has a strong international background having led transactions in over 100 countries around the world.